ldblckrs-258/PBL3-FE/APIRequirement/Schedule.md

   						"arrivalTime": "09:00",
   						"leaveTime": "11:00",
   						"budget": 50,
-  						"notes": "Don't forget to take a photo at the Golden Bridge."
+  						"note": "Don't forget to take a photo at the Golden Bridge."
   					},
   					{
   						"id": 90000002, // Schedule destination ID